Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs

 \subsubsection{Solid}

-The spatial variables $\bar{\vect X}$ and $\bar{\vect x}$ refers to reference/undeformed and current/deformed configurations in physical scale (before multiscale considerations), respectively.
+The spatial variables $\bar{\vect X}$ and $\bar{\vect x}$ refer to reference/undeformed and current/deformed configurations in physical scale (before multi-scale considerations), respectively.
 The solid problem is described using the balance of linear momentum

 are the first Piola-Kirchhoff (PK1) stress and the deformation gradient tensor, respectively.
 Furthermore, $\Psi$ and $\vect u$ indicate solid strain energy density function and displacement vector, respectively.